molily/molily.de/_posts/2020-11-21-testing-angular.md

 }
 ```

-These methods return element chainers.
+These methods return element Chainers.

 Then we rewrite the end-to-end test to use the page object methods.